Culture of Saint Lucia: Music

 The musical culture of Saint Lucia includes an indigenous folk music tradition, as well as other Caribbean music genres such as Calypso, soca, zouk and reggae.
 Saint Lucia produces very high quantities of zouk music.
-Modern Saint Lucia today has produced artists/producers such as Mecca, Teddyson John, Ricky T, Claudia Edwards, Shemmy J just to name a few.
+Modern Saint Lucia today has produced artists/producers such as Mecca .Artists/producer also Lashley Winter also known as Motto Founder of TeamFoxx Music and Visuals, Teddyson John, Ricky T, Claudia Edwards, Shemmy J just to name a few.

 Cuisine

 St Lucia's national dish is green banana (also called green fig) and saltfish.

 The island's cuisine is a blend of West African, European (mainly British and French) and East Indian cuisine.
 This creates dishes such as macaroni pie, stew chicken, rice and peas, hearty fish broths or fish water, and soups made with fresh locally grown vegetables.
 St Lucian cuisine is similar to many other Commonwealth Caribbean nations such as Dominica, Jamaica, neighboring St Vincent and Trinidad.
 Typical essential foodstuffs are potatoes, onions, celery, thyme, coconut milk, the very hot Scotch bonnet peppers, flour and cornmeal.
 All mainstream meat and poultry are eaten in St Lucia.
 Meat and seafood are normally stewed and browned to create a rich gravy sometimes served over ground provisions or rice.

 Due to influences from the island's small Indo-Caribbean population, curry is popular.
 However, due to the blend of cooking styles, curry dishes exhibit Caribbean influence.
 In recent years, roti, a flatbread of Indian origin, has become popular, being imported from the twin island nation of Trinidad and Tobago to the south.
 This bread is typically served as a fast-food snack.
 The bread itself is very flat (sometimes very thin) and is wrapped around curried vegetables such as chickpeas, potatoes, or meat.